If anything can go wrong, it will go wrong, at the worst possible time, all the time, all at once. – Murphy’s Law

-And when we finally eat that last piece of chocolate from that beautiful chocolate box of life, we smile, and grab another box out of the draw filled with further caramel fillings enriched with problems, obstacles, and challenges that make life well worth living.
+And when we finally eat that last piece of chocolate from that beautiful chocolate box of life, we smile and grab another box out of the drawer filled with further caramel fillings enriched with problems, obstacles, and challenges that make life well worth living.

 Yes, there is always another problem hiding around every corner.
 However, it’s not about the problem, it’s rather what you do with it, how you approach it, what you learn from it, and what that problem makes of you.
 Nothing else matters in the end.

 Whenever everything is going right, than something is wrong.
 Additionally, whenever things are going well you have overlooked something.